Voices of youth shine through in new Timor-Leste programme

 ChildFund’s work in Timor-Leste focuses on the social and emotional wellbeing of youth in five districts in Lautem, these are largely out-of school youth.
 Iliomar and Luro have been identified as the most vulnerable areas and are the initial project areas.

 Baseline survey and research in December 2020 shows that youth are overwhelmingly eager to contribute to positive change for themselves and their communities.
 They recognise the importance of educational and training opportunities and are clear about the challenges that prevent them from meeting their potential.
 Challenges include the need to travel long distances in junior high school, language barriers to educational achievement at secondary school, the lack of job opportunities and the lack of financial support for studying.
-There is also a need for facilities and activities for older youth, like sports and recreations hubs.
+There is also a need for facilities and activities for older youth, like sports and recreation hubs.
 Parents also took part in the baseline research and had similar concerns to the youth.

 It is clear that with the appropriate support, older youth are eager to develop their skills and leadership and be agents for positive change in their communities.
 School students are very keen in having Youth Changemakers involved in providing support and education on social issues, hence encouraging opportunity for peer-to-peer learning and support while also addressing some of the concerns raised by the youth.